-- 8. You must not create congestion by sending trivial messages or unnecessarily copying emails or messages.
-Users should regularly delete unnecessary communications to prevent over-burdening the college mail system. - 9.
+- 6. Messages should be drafted with care.
+Due to the informal nature of email and instant messages it is easy to forget that it is permanent form of written communication and that material can be recovered even when it is deleted from your computer. - 7.
+Users should not make derogatory remarks in messages about any individual, group, or organisation.
+You remain personally liable for all message content and should note that any written derogatory remark may constitute libel. - 8.
+You must not create congestion by sending trivial messages or unnecessarily copying emails or messages.
+Users should regularly delete unnecessary communications to prevent over-burdening the college systems. - 9.
 Emails are stored for a limited time within the system.
 You should make electronic copies outside of the email system of any messages, which you need to retain for permanent record keeping purposes. - 10.
 You may want to obtain email confirmation of receipt of important messages.
 You should be aware that this is not always possible and may depend on the external system receiving your message.
 If in doubt, telephone to confirm receipt of important messages. - 11.
 By sending emails on the College's system, you are consenting to the processing of any personal data contained in that email and are explicitly consenting to the processing of any sensitive personal data contained in that email.
 If you do not wish the College to process such data you should communicate it by other means. - 12.
 Emails sent outside the College have the College's standard email disclaimer notice added to them.
 You may add your own signature and text but you must not undermine or invalidate the College disclaimer in any way.